Check on It: Critical reception

-Chart performance
+Commercial performance

 "Check on It" debuted at number 72 on the US Billboard Hot 100 chart issue dated November 19, 2005.
 After 12 weeks on the chart, the song received the airplay gainer title, and reached number one on the Hot 100 chart issue dated February 4, 2006, becoming Beyoncé's third Hot 100 number-one as a solo artist and Slim Thug's first Hot 100 single.
 For the same week ending, "Check on It" was also at the top of the US Hot Digital Songs and the US Pop 100 charts.
 The single remained at number-one for on the Hot 100 chart for five consecutive weeks before being unseated by "You're Beautiful" by James Blunt. tying Beyoncé with Jennifer Lopez for having her first three number-one Hot 100 singles stay on top for five weeks or more.
 "Check on It" also tied with Canadian singer Daniel Powter's single "Bad Day" for the longest-running number-one single in 2006.
 "Check on It" spent a total of 28 weeks on the Hot 100.

 The song also topped the US Pop Songs, the US Hot Dance Club Play, the US Rhythmic Top 40, and the Hot 100 Airplay charts.
 It reached number three on the US Hot R&B/Hip-Hop Songs chart.
 According to Mediabase and Nielsen Broadcast Data Systems, "Check on It" passed the 200 million audience impressions mark in on January 31, 2006.
 Another single of Beyoncé, "Irreplaceable" also passed this mark on December 11, 2006.
 Beyoncé thus became the second female singer to achieve this feat in the US after Mariah Carey's two singles "We Belong Together" and "Shake It Off" both passed the same mark within 2005.
 At the end of 2006, "Check on It" emerged as the tenth best selling, and fourth most played song on radio stations in the US.
 It was certified double platinum by the Recording Industry Association of America (RIAA) for sales and streams of over 2,000,000 units.
 As of October 2012, it has sold 1,438,000 paid digital downloads in the US.

 "Check on It" debuted at number four on the UK Singles Chart on January 28, 2006.
 The following week, it peaked at number three and charted for 12 weeks in the top 75 positions of the UK Singles Chart.
 "Check on It" debuted at number 35 on the New Zealand Singles Chart on January 30, 2006, and reached number one for two consecutive weeks.
-In mainland Europe, "Check on It" reached the top five in Norway and the Netherlands, the top 10 in Switzerland, Denmark, and Austria, and the top 20 in Germany and Sweden.
+In mainland Europe, "Check on It" reached the top five in Norway and the Netherlands, the top 10 in Switzerland, Denmark, and Austria, the top 20 in Germany and Sweden and top 40 in Belgium, France and Russia.